uidaholib/spec-docs/content/practices-procedures/negatives-prints.md

 nav_order: 7
 title: Photo Negatives and Prints
 ---

----
+*Last updated 03-24-2026*

+This page contains information of note about Spec's negatives and prints collections.

 ### Duplicates Exist!
-If you are looking for a negative/print and can't find it in the folder or box it's supposed to be, try checking the **Copy Negatives** area in the book storage.
+If you are looking for a negative/print and can't find it in the folder or box it's supposed to be in, try checking the **Copy Negatives** area in the rare books room, Row 37.
+Additional duplicate copies have been removed from the archival collections and are with the display materials in Cage 2.
-- Row 37 (by the table that has things stacked to be put back)
-- If a print can't be found, likely a copy negative of it is located here.

 ---
 ### Barnard-Stockbridge photograph collection

-There are *2* Barnard-Stockbridge photograph collections and *3* places prints/negatives could be located.
+There are *3* Barnard-Stockbridge photograph collections and *3* places prints/negatives could be located.
 - [Barnard-Stockbridge photograph collection - portraits (PG 8-1)](https://archiveswest.orbiscascade.org/ark:80444/xv949259)
     - Identifiers begin with *numbers*.
 (Ex: 8-00001, 8-00002a, 8-00002n, etc.)
     - Location: Cage 1, Rows 46-49